deejayy/angular15-project-bootstrap/README.md

 See [@deejayy/runtime-localizer](https://www.npmjs.com/package/@deejayy/runtime-localizer) for details.

-# TBD

-- demo page
+# Demo page

-- produce-on
+Clone this repo & ng serve: there is a demo page with all the preset features.